In this article, we will show you the step by step approach to create SQL Server Login using SQL Server Management Studio, and Transact SQL query.

-Below code snippet will create a new login Christy.
+Below Sql Server code snippet will create a new login Christy.

 - Her password must change when she starts login,

-- Password will expire after a certain period of time.
+- Password will expire after a certain period.

-- Given password should meet the standard password policy.
+- Given a password should meet the standard password policy.

-- And her default database is SQL tutorial, and default language is English.
+- And her default database is the SQL tutorial, and the default language is English.

 -- Create SQL Login Example CREATE LOGIN Christy WITH PASSWORD = 'password' MUST_CHANGE, CHECK_EXPIRATION = ON, -- This is Optional CHECK_POLICY = ON, -- This is Optional DEFAULT_DATABASE = [SQL Tutorial], -- This is Optional DEFAULT_LANGUAGE = [English];-- This is Optional